thephpleague/oauth2-server/README.md

 ## Documentation

-The library documentation can be found at [http://oauth2.thephpleague.com](http://oauth2.thephpleague.com).
+The library documentation can be found at [https://oauth2.thephpleague.com](https://oauth2.thephpleague.com).
-You can contribute to this documentation in the [gh-pages branch](https://github.com/thephpleague/oauth2-server/tree/gh-pages/).
+You can contribute to the documentation in the [gh-pages branch](https://github.com/thephpleague/oauth2-server/tree/gh-pages/).

 ## Changelog